bedorn/reactive-data-table/README.md

 * `showSearchFilter`: Optional Bool value if searchFilter should appear, Default is "true"

 * `showRowsPerPageFilter`: Optional Bool value if RowsPerPageFilter should appear, Default is "true".
 If the amount of rows is below 10, the filter and pagination does not appear.

+* `showOwnUser`: Optional Bool value which considers the total value of entries if the collection is Meteor.users and the query excludes the own/logged in user.
+Default is false.

+* `searchFilterId`: Optional String value for define the id of the search input field.
+If there are more than one instances of the reactive-data-table it is better to set the id, as the search input value would affect all table instances.

 ### Style color (pagination button)